 The test was routine — 200 questions covering network architecture, systems engineering, and corporate governance.
 Pass rates had hovered around 92% for two decades.
 Nothing about the exam suggested it would be the last.

-In 2177, People Analytics ran the results through Dr. Lian Zhou's new consciousness licensing optimization framework and discovered what the numbers had been hiding for years: pass rates tracked almost perfectly with Second Mind capability tier.
+In 2177, People Analytics ran the results through Dr. Lian Zhou's consciousness licensing optimization framework and discovered what the numbers had been hiding for years: pass rates tracked almost perfectly with Second Mind capability tier.
 When the Second Mind was disabled during testing, scores collapsed across every tier — Executive fell to 71%, Professional to 54%, Basic to 47%.

 The knowledge was not in the employees.
 The knowledge was in the augmentation.
 The employees were performing competence that resided in their subscription.